hsnguyen/assembly/README.md

 ```
 to generate a jar file containing **npGraph** and several other modules.

-The code has been developed with *Java 1.8.0_144* that enables lambda expression and JavaFX, so equal or later version is expected to build & run the tool properly.
+The code has been developed with *Oracle Java 1.8.0_144* that enables lambda expression and JavaFX, so equal or later version is expected to build & run the tool properly.

 If an aligner is involved, [minimap2](https://github.com/lh3/minimap2) or [bwa](https://github.com/lh3/bwa) (later than 0.7.11) should be included.